 Now our consumption of shells per day is approximately two thousand.
 This is actually a terrible shell hunger.

 Just two or three months ago, before the shell famine, it was enough to identify the coordinates of the target and transmit them to the artillery in time.
-Now the picture is completely different: data is collected on various targets and the officers sit down and decide: “We are spending shells on this, but let this one go for a walk.”
+Now the picture is completely different: data is collected on various targets and officers sit down and decide: “We’re spending shells on this, but let this one go for a walk.”
 This is actually a very painful choice every time.

 Moreover, in some sectors of the front we are now simply withdrawing the best Western artillery.
 Because there is no point in keeping it as bait for “lancets” (Russian drones) in a situation where they will fire, perhaps, several shots per day.